 3. Dine Nashville

-A great way to get to know the cuisine of Nashville is Dine Nashville, a month long food celebration.
+A great way to get to know the cuisine of Nashville is to attend Dine Nashville, a month-long food celebration.

 This is a great way to support locally-owned restaurants and makes for a great date night or treat the whole family.